marcos-abreu/monaco/docs/modules/monaco-transitions.md

         }
     }));

-Again the code above is a really simplistic implementation, but what it does is to render the `toView` and hide it, then it perform the css animation by adding the appropriate classes to the view elements; it then includes a function that will wait a quarter of a second (the same time the css animation will take to finish) and then clean up the toView class and close the fromView.
-By the end the method returns the toView.
+Again the code above is a really simplistic implementation, but what it does is to render the `toView` and hide it, then it perform the css animation by adding the appropriate classes to the view elements; it then includes a function that will wait a quarter of a second (the same time the css animation will take to finish) and then clean up the `toView` class and close the `fromView`; the last thing the method does is to return the `toView` that will be assigned to the `currentView` property of the application instance.

 Transitioning between Views
 ----